September 13, 1842

 Senator John H. Bankhead’s daughter, Marie Bankhead Owen, and granddaughter, Tallulah Bankhead.
 Marie headed the Alabama Department of Archives and History for 35 years.
 Tallulah was an internationally renowned star of the stage and screen who spoke against racial injustice and inequality.
 (From Encyclopedia of Alabama, courtesy of Alabama Department of Archives and History)

-Portrait of John Hollis Bankhead, 1910.
-(Library of Congress Prints and Photographs Division, Wikipedia)
+John Hollis Bankhead in 1910.
+The U.S. senator from Jasper was a strong advocate for (Library of Congress Prints and Photographs Division, Wikipedia)

 Portrait of John Hollis Bankhead, c.
 1911.
 (Library of Congress Prints and Photographs Division)